 With mass extinction upon us, some scientists are working on bringing certain species back from the dead.
 But their ability to do so raises ethical and practical issues.
 Are we playing God?
-Could this process go terribly wrong?
+Could this process go wrong?
 Should we focus on conservation instead or in tandem with de-extinction?
 If we do de-extinct some species, which ones should we bring back?
-Three scientists, Michael Archer, Douglas McAuley, and Susan Haig, all experts in the field of de-extinction, discuss the science, the progress, and the ethical and practical concerns of bringing back to life some of the species that have gone extinct with Maria Armoudian.
+Three scientists, Michael Archer, Douglas McCauley, and Susan Haig, all experts in the field of de-extinction, discuss the science, the progress, and the ethical and practical concerns of bringing back to life species that have gone extinct with Maria Armoudian.

 Michael Archer is a Professor in the School of Biological Earth and Environmental Sciences at the University of New South Wales.
 He is a paleontologist and is the co-author of Prehistoric Mammals of Australia and New Guinea: One Hundred Million Years of Evolution.

-Douglas McAuley is a Professor in the Department of Ecology, Evolution, and Marine Biology at the University of California, Santa Barbara.
+Douglas McCauley is a Professor in the Department of Ecology, Evolution, and Marine Biology at the University of California, Santa Barbara.
 He is an expert in ecology and ecosystems.

 Susan Haig is a Senior Scientist at the US Geological Survey, Forest and Rangeland Ecosystem Science Centre.
 She is an expert in wildlife ecology and is the co-author of The Population Ecology and Conservation of Charadrius Plovers.

 Susan Haig: The world is facing unprecedented levels of extinction rates at this moment.
 In geological time, there has never been a time in history where we have lost so many species at such a rapid rate, so I think that has spurred on people to be concerned.
 And with the advent of new technology, it is amazing what we can accomplish now with trying to bring species back, so I think the combination of the two has really set the stage for what is turning out to be a bit of a scientific revolution.